 Still have more questions?
 Here are a few more FAQs about men's sexual health.

 This is the process of getting tested for sexually transmitted infections.
 This may involve taking blood or urine samples, swabs from the urethra, or possible examinations of the genitals.

 Masturbation is normal and will not harm your mental or physical health.
 It is a natural part of healthy sex life and can be done alone or with a partner.

 Yes.
 Although there isn't a bad interaction between alcohol and pills like Viagra, it's important to note that excess alcohol is never good for you.
 It's best to keep consumption to a minimum.

 There isn't a universal answer to this question, and it depends on the person.
 For most men, the goal is to maintain an erection until both partners are satisfied.
 If you experience an erection for over three hours (priapism), you should seek care immediately.

 There isn't a standard time that is considered premature ejaculation.
 However, it is defined as "ejaculating sooner than desired, before or shortly after penetration."
 If you experience this, see a doctor for your best options.

 Maintaining optimal men's sexual health is an ongoing process — not a singular event.
 It's important to stay healthy by exercising regularly, eating a healthy diet, and seeing your doctor regularly.

-If you are experiencing any sexual issues that are causing you distress, make sure to check out our health products today!
+If you are experiencing any sexual issues that are causing you distress, make sure to get in touch with your physician asap.
+Also, check out our blog for more information on the matter.